code-chip/montink-dev-backend/README.md

 ## Overview

+This project was developed and tested only in the Linux environment.
-This project is a full-stack application with:
+The project is a full-stack application with:

 - Backend: PHP 8.3 API.
 - Database: MySQL 8.0, with tables for orders, products, coupons, and stocks.